Panasonic GH5 vs TZ100

 Studio photographers will appreciate that the Panasonic GH5 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GH5 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GH5 and TZ100 can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is the Panasonic GH5 better than the Panasonic TZ100 or vice versa?
 The listing below highlights the relative strengths of the two models.